 Mozilla Fellow for Science 2015-2016

-I am a computational ecologist who uses approaches from data science to help solve problems in conservation, sustainability, and ecosystem management.
-I combine a background in physics and organismal ecology with influences from the tech sector and conservation NGOs to ask questions and build tools addressing problems in population ecology.
-I like insects, information theory, and practical answers to complex questions.
-I have published a surprising number of scientific papers about ladybugs.
+Christie Bahlai is a computational ecologist who uses approaches from data science to help solve problems in conservation, sustainability, and ecosystem management.
+She combines a background in physics and organismal ecology with influences from the tech sector and conservation NGOs to addressing problems in population ecology.
+She likes insects, information theory, and practical answers to complex questions.
+Her current research focusses on developing tools to support information synthesis in temporal ecology.

-I also have strong interests in social justice in science, and believe that directly addressing diversity issues through technology and culture change benefits both scientists and science.
-I teach a course called Reproducible Quantitative Methods that touches on many of these topics.
+Christie has strong interests in social justice in science, and believes that directly addressing diversity issues through technology and culture change benefits both scientists and science.
+She teaches a course called Reproducible Quantitative Methods that touches on many of these topics.